Many lunge variations exist, each with its own unique set of benefits.

 ALLOWING LATERAL TRANSLATION OF THE KNEE INWARD

-It is permissible to have forward movement of the knee over the toe but not an inward movement.
+- It is permissible to have forward movement of the knee over the toe but not an inward direction.

-This pattern is extremely common amongst trainees and puts a lot of stress on the meniscus and medial ligaments.
+- This pattern is prevalent among trainees and puts a lot of stress on the meniscus and medial ligaments.